 Since Netflix launched their first Marvel TV series with Daredevil in 2015, they’ve seen continuous success.
-Jessica Jones and Luke Cage were both distinct from each other, and all three series offered a take on their eponymous character that was distinct from, but nonetheless inspired by, their comic book origins.
+Jessica Jones and Luke Cage were both distinct from each other, and all three series offered a take on their eponymous character that was distinct from, but nevertheless inspired by, their comic book origins.

 Where Iron Fist, the fourth character in Netflix’s forthcoming Defenders line-up, falls short, is that it feels neither inspired by the comics nor inspired as a TV series.
-From the off, it feels like a hollowed out version of what could have been Marvel’s most inventive series to date.
+From the off, it feels like a hollowed-out version of what could have been Marvel’s most inventive series to date.
 Instead, Legion bears that honour.

 The titular hero is Danny Rand, played by Finn Jones (Loras Tyrell in Game of Thrones).
-Presumed dead for the last 15 years, since a plane killed his parents and left him stranded in the Himalayas, Rand returns to New York to reclaim his family’s business empire and immense fortune.
+Presumed dead for the last 15 years since a plane crash killed his parents and left him stranded in the Himalayas, Rand returns to New York to reclaim his family’s business empire and immense fortune.
 Unfortunately, his father’s former business partner, Harold Meachum (David Wenham), has wrestled control of the company for himself and his heirs, Ward (Tom Pelphrey) and Joy (Jessica Stroup), both of whom were childhood friends of Danny’s and refuse to believe he has returned.

 Danny spent his missing years in the mystical city of K’un Lun, where he was trained in martial arts to becoming a “living weapon” known as the Immortal Iron Fist.
 Historically, the Iron Fist is charged with protecting K’un Lun from outside forces, namely The Hand, an underground militia of similarly mysterious origins that Daredevil fights in his series.